textext/textext/docs/source/usage/faq.rst

    .. code-block:: bash

-        setup_win.bat /p:"--inkscape-extensions-path 'C:\Path\to your extensions'"
+        setup_win.bat --inkscape-extensions-path "C:\Path\to your extensions"

    Alternatively you can select the correct directory in the GUI installer.